OptimalDesignLab/PDESolver.jl/src/input/README.md

 PDESolver supplies default values for all keys for which there is a sane default.
 Values that might be unused are initialized to -1 or "none".

+## Conventions
+Physics modules generally use the `majorIterationCallback` function to log important quantities to files.
+Such logging should be controlled by two keys, `"write_outname" where `outname` is the name of the quantity, which has a boolean value, and `"write_outname_fname"` that has a string value containing the name of the file to write (including extension).
+Examples out things that can be logged are entropy and kinetic energy.
+Both these keys should have default values, and users should generally not need to modify the second one.

 ##Key Validation
 After supplying default values, PDESolver checks that all keys in the dictonary are recognized keys.
 It does this by comparing against the list of keys